A Unique Cooperative Tabletop Experience

 Mechs vs Minions is $75 USD plus shipping and handling (depending on your country).

-The first wave will be in English and Simplified Chinese, with hopes to expand to more languages in the future!
+MvM is available in English, German and Simplified Chinese, with hopes to expand to more languages in the future!

 Please submit a request to Riot Games Player Support.